 Method

-We formed a DIALOG software development team consisting of the Principal Investigator (PI); Rosemarie McCabe (RMC); Pat Healey (PH), Professor of Human Interaction at the School of Electronic Engineering and Computer Science, Queen Mary University of London (QMUL); a research assistant on the programme and a software developer.
+We formed a DIALOG software development team consisting of the Principal Investigator (Stefan Priebe; SP); Rosemarie McCabe (RMC); Pat Healey (PH), Professor of Human Interaction at the School of Electronic Engineering and Computer Science, Queen Mary University of London (QMUL); a research assistant on the programme and a software developer.
 The team met weekly between October 2011 and September 2012 to discuss issues surrounding development of the new software.

 Informed by the findings of Studies A1, A2 and the resulting specification, it was agreed that the most suitable platform for the new DIALOG software would be a ‘tablet’ device.
 Larger than a mobile phone, and more portable and less heavy than a laptop, a tablet would allow for the DIALOG software to be easily shared between the patient and the clinician, and would enable clinicians to use it during home visits.